Almost-Riemannian manifolds do not satisfy the $\mathsf{CD}$ condition: Preliminaries

-It is known that if $\surf$ has no characteristic points, $\delta$ is smooth in a tubular neighborhood of $\surf$, cf. \cite[Prop.\ 3.1]{FPR-sing-lapl}.
-This lemma can be regarded as its local version, since, on the one hand, $C(\surf)\subset\Z$ and so the Riemannian points of $\surf$ are non-characteri\-stic.
-On the other hand, if $\surf$ contains characteristic points, the parameter $\eps_{q_0}$, as well as $\mathcal{O}_{q_0}$, can not be chosen uniformly. \end{rmk}
+\begin{rmk} It is known that if $\surf$ has no characteristic points, the signed distance is smooth in a tubular neighborhood of $\surf$, cf. \cite[Prop.\ 3.1]{FPR-sing-lapl}.
+This lemma can be regarded as its local version and its proof is a straightforward adaptation of the aforementioned result.
+Moreover, note that $C(\surf)\subset\Z$ and so the Riemannian points of $\surf$ are non-characteri\-stic.
+Finally, if $\surf$ contains characteristic points, the parameter $\eps_{q_0}$, as well as $\mathcal{O}_{q_0}$, can not be chosen uniformly. \end{rmk}

 \begin{rmk} By condition \eqref{eq:grad_delta}, for any $q\in\mathcal{O}_{q_0}$, we have